syncfusion-content/windowsforms-docs/WindowsForms/Scheduler/Metro-Theme-for-Essential-Schedule.md

 ---
 layout: post
-title: Metro-Theme-for-Essential-Schedule | Windows Forms | Syncfusion
+title: Metro Theme for Essential Schedule in Windows Forms Scheduler control | Syncfusion
-description: metro theme for essential schedule
+description: Learn about Metro Theme for Essential Schedule support in Syncfusion Windows Forms Scheduler (Schedule) control and more details.
 platform: windowsforms
 control: Schedule
 documentation: ug
 ---

-# Metro Theme for Essential Schedule
+# Metro Theme for Essential Schedule in Windows Forms Scheduler (Schedule)

 This feature enables you to apply new Metro styles to the Schedule control.